 Hoarseness or a change in the voice can be the first sign of cancer of the voice box.

-Signs of oral head and neck cancer: a sore in your mouth that doesn’t heal, sore throat, lumps or patches in your mouth, trouble swallowing, changes in your voice, and a lump in your neck.
+Signs of oral, head and neck cancer include a sore in your mouth that doesn't heal; sore throat; lumps or patches in your mouth; trouble swallowing; changes in your voice; and/or a lump in your neck.

 Most oral cancers form on the lips, tongue, or floor of the mouth.
-They also may happen inside your cheeks, on your gums, or on the roof of your mouth.
+They may also occur inside your cheeks, on your gums, or on the roof of your mouth.

 Oropharyngeal cancer is different from mouth and lip cancer.
-Oropharyngeal cancer is often related to HPV and occurs in the tonsil or tongue base.
-In contrast, oral cancers are in the mouth and are often caused by tobacco and alcohol use.
+Oropharyngeal cancer is often related to HPV, and occurs in the tonsils or tongue base.
+In contrast, oral cancers are in the mouth, and are often caused by tobacco and alcohol use.